 To register for the next semester, a student must have met all financial obligations.
 Students who do not register during the registration period cannot be guaranteed space in the residence facilities or classes.
-Students must meet with their advisor prior to registration, and the advisor must remove the "advising hold" before students can register online through the College Web system.
+Students must meet with their advisor prior to registration, and the advisor must remove the "registration clearance" before students can register online through the College Web system.

-Students are advised to review all Registration materials at the Registration and Records website - www.etown.edu/offices/registration-records.
+The Office of Registration and Records will publish all registration related materials to their website - www.etown.edu/offices/registration-records.